logikum/md-doc-site/contents/1.0/documentation/actions.md

 ...
 // Set engine routes.
 var actions = {
-  '/actions/task': '/actions/task.js'
+  'POST:/actions/task': '/actions/task.js'
 };
 engine.setRoutes( app, actions, mode );
 ...
 ```

-The property names of the actions object have to match to the actions of the
+The property names of the actions object have to match to the __method:action__
+pairs of the input forms.
+The method and the colon can be omitted, the default
-input forms, and the values of the properties define the JavaScript modules that
+method is `POST`.
+The values of the properties define the JavaScript modules that
 contain the individual action functions:

 #### action( req, ctx )